javiercrowsoft/CrowSoft-Cairo/docs/how it works.md

  Users are created in two ways:

-  - When person who register at the cairo landing page (for example www.crowsoft.com.ar)
+  - When a person registers at the cairo landing page (for example www.crowsoft.com.ar)

   - When a new user is created using the user dialog in cairo.